 2. I haven’t studied Health and Safety.
 Can I still apply for intern role?

-To ensure that all our interns get the best programme experience we do expect all our interns to be in theri second year moving into your third year, fourth or final year.
+To ensure that all our interns get the best programme experience we do expect all our interns to be in their third year moving into your fourth year or final year.

 All students must be based in New Zealand studying for an under graduate degree/diploma in health and safety, health, psychology or human resources and who has completed one more papers in health, occupational health and safety, or a related area of study (or ability to pick up related papers from 2022).

-We ask candidates to provide an academic transcript with your previous 12-month grade average – something you can only do from your second year onwards.
+We ask candidates to provide an academic transcript with your previous 12 month grade average – something you can only do from your third year onwards.

 3. What is involved in the recruitment process?

-There are three stages involved in the recruitment process:
+There are four stages involved in the recruitment process:

 - Online application and video interview;